Robert Ricks: Hurricane Katrina bulletin

-Ricks lives with his wife of 29 years on the north shore of Lake Pontchartrain.
-He has two children and two grandchildren who live in the area.
+Though some meteorologists later said that Ricks' forecast overestimated Katrina's wind speeds and neglected the storm surge, he was widely praised for his efforts to convey the severity of the hurricane.
+The National Weather Service subsequently made it policy for forecasters to describe the likely damage from a storm.
+In 2006, a copy of the forecast was donated to the National Museum of American History, as was the family rosary that Ricks held as he and his colleagues rode out the hurricane at their office.

 On April 25, 2014, television channel France 24 aired a follow-up program about Hurricane Katrina.
 It interviewed Robert Ricks, then still working at the New Orleans weather station.
 He gave as his opinion that the city had safeguarded against a storm of the same magnitude as Katrina, but was still vulnerable to a, "category 4- or category 5- type threat.”